simonmichael/hledger/bin/README.md

 ```

 ## hledger-integrated scripts

+These call hledger as a Haskell library, and so must be written in
+Haskell.
+They can use hledger's internal data types and can do
+anything hledger's built-in commands can do:

 ### hledger-addon-example

 [`hledger-addon-example.hs`](https://github.com/simonmichael/hledger/blob/master/bin/hledger-addon-example.hs)
-is a starter template for hledger-integrated add-on commands written in Haskell.
+is a starter template for a common type of script: a hledger-integrated add-on command.
 It has the same structure as most of the other add-ons here:
 - implemented as a stack script for robustness
 - provides command line help